dotnet/extensions/CONTRIBUTING.md

   + [Help Wanted (Up for Grabs)](#help-wanted-up-for-grabs)
   + [Contributor License Agreement](#contributor-license-agreement)

-You can contribute to R9 with issues, pull-requests, and general reviews of both issues and pull-requests.
+You can contribute with issues, pull-requests, and general reviews of both issues and pull-requests.
 Simply filing issues for problems you encounter is a great way to contribute.
 Contributing implementations is greatly appreciated.

 ## Reporting Issues